 Don’t block others’ view

 Front row seats are awesome at a concert or movie however, it’s incredibly discourteous to park between another RV and their view.
-It’s no different than being the tallest person arriving right before the show to start and then sitting in front of others in a movie theater.
+It’s no different than a tall person sitting in front row in a movie theater.
 RVers who have arrived before us may have positioned their coaches to enjoy an unobstructed sunset, the mountains or a beautiful shoreline without sitting right on top of it.

 Quiet is a good thing